fsharp/fsharp.org/specs/component-design-guidelines/index.md

 for use from other languages, guidelines for F#-to-F# libraries and suggestions on coding conventions.

+## The F# Component Design Guidelines (v14)

+  * [The F# Component Design Guidelines (v14))](fsharp-design-guidelines-v14.pdf) - v14 of the F# Component Design Guidelines.

 ## Latest Working Draft

-  * [The latest working draft](fsharp-design-guidelines-latest.docx) - The working draft of the F# 3.1 language specification.
+  * [The latest working draft](fsharp-design-guidelines-latest.docx) - The latest working draft of the F# Component Design Guidelines.
 MSWord is used to format and edit the working drafts of the specification.
-    Comments and edits are both welcome.
+    Comments and edits are both welcome, see below.

-## The F# Component Design Guidelines (v14)

-  * [The F# Component Design Guidelines (v14))](fsharp-design-guidelines-v14.pdf) - v14 of the F# Component Design Guidelines.

 <div class="jumbotron visible-lg contributeSpec" id="how-to-contribute-to-spec">